nuriofernandez/old-nurio.me/README.md

 # Component based

-I didn't use any framework at all, I just write some code to make it possible.
-With that, you can use each file as a component, something like React.
+Without using any framework, I wrote some code to make it possible, each file can be considered as a component, something like React but much smaller.

 ### Component loading from GET param
 ![Component loader](/documentation/images/component-loader.svg)